 Supply Chain Management Courses

-Our training catalog provides a wide range of individual courses that can stand alone, but can also be used as part of a program or curriculum of training.
+Our training catalog provides a wide range of individual courses that can stand alone or be used as part of a training program or curriculum.
 In addition to our current off-the-shelf training catalog, Calyptus offers customization services to ensure that training is tailored to the needs of the participating individuals and teams.

 Some courses are already available as e-learning modules, which can be found here.

-Some courses are already available as e-learning modules, and all courses can be delivered as webinars on request
+Some courses are already available as e-learning modules, and all classes can be delivered as webinars on request

 Supplier Development

-This 1 ½ -day workshop provides direction on world-class ways of working with suppliers to improve supply chain performance in all areas that will benefit the cross-functional interests of the organization.
+This 1 ½-day workshop guides participants on world-class ways of working with suppliers to improve supply chain performance across all areas that benefit the cross-functional interests of the organization.
 Resources, setting goals, performance review methods, and communication issues are covered.

 As a result of attending this course, participants will be able to: